13 Other Response Distributions

 Hint: A one-unit increase in \(\log_{10}(\text{area})\) corresponds to what change in area?

-4. Plot the deviance residuals against your predictor, including a smoothed trend line.
+4. Plot the randomized quantile residuals against your predictor, including a smoothed trend line.
 Comment on the shape of the residuals.
 Do you observe any signs of model misspecification?

 • The duck’s age and weight at the start of the study